RoguePlanetoid/Spotify-NetStandard/README.md

 ## Change Log

+### Version 1.5.0

+- Added Save Shows for Current User, Get User's Saved Shows, Remove User's Saved Shows, Get an Episode, Get Multiple Episodes, Get a Show, Get Multiple Shows and Get a Show's Episodes plus PlaybackPositionRead Scope.
+Updated Get the User's Currently Playing Track, Get Information About The User's Current Playback and Search for an Item

 ### Version 1.2.0

 - Added Add an Item to the User's Playback Queue, Updated Get a Playlist and Get Playlist's Tracks to support Fields Parameter and Fixed Check/Lookup Methods Return Error Status Correctly